You can browse our Frequently Asked Questions, or select a topic from the list below.

 What will happen to the aircraft?

 The aircraft will be processed into storage at the 309th Aircraft Maintenance and Regeneration Group, Davis-Monthan AFB, Arizona.
-The aircraft will be screened in accordance with DoD procedures for reutilization and possible display at a Government installation or private museum.
+The aircraft will be screened in accordance with Department of Defense procedures for reutilization and possible display at a Government installation or private museum.

 If the program had completed the contract, what work was being done when the President's 2012 Budget constrained the operations?